 Early-Career Research on QCD

 Description: The Wu-Ki Tung award is to recognize outstanding contributions made by early-career physicists on experimental or theoretical research on Quantum Chromodynamics.
-The award is given annually and will consist of a certificate citing the contributions of the recipient and support for travel to a CTEQ Summer School to deliver
+One or, in exceptional cases, two

 Eligibility: Nominees must have received a Ph.D. in experimental or theoretical particle physics within the last seven years, excluding any career breaks, by the time of nomination.